-- The manager should stress to the employee that if s/he chooses to take a concern outside the School, it is the employee's responsibility to ensure that confidential information is not disclosed, i.e. confidential information, in whatever format, is not handed over to a third party. - Public Concern at Work is a registered charity that employees can contact for advice to assist them in raising concerns about poor practice at work.
-The charity also provides advice to employers as to the possible ways to address these concerns. - 7.1.
+- Recognised Trade Union; - Senior LA Officer; - External Auditor; - Relevant professional bodies or regulatory organisations; - Solicitor. - 7.2.
+The manager should stress to the employee that if they chooses to take a concern outside the School, it is the employee's responsibility to ensure that confidential information is not disclosed, i.e. confidential information, in whatever format, is not handed over to a third party. - \Public Concern at Work is a registered charity that employees can contact for advice to assist them in raising concerns about poor practice at work.
+The charity also provides advice to employers as to the possible ways to address these concerns. - 7.3.
 Concerns about safeguarding practices can be raised externally using the NSPCC whistleblowing helpline.
 Employees can call 0800 028 0285 or email help@nspcc.org.uk